-But before I made my move to California I spent three months living in Antigua, Guatemala studying Spanish and traveling up and down Central America on their infamous “chicken buses.”
-This was an amazing experience for me, and an important transition in my spiritual life as I began to own more of my own faith, rather than just living out of the faith of my parents.
+But before I made my move to California I spent three months living in Antigua, Guatemala studying Spanish and traveling up and down Central America in their well known chicken buses.
+And then I finished up the summer taking a tour of Syria, Jordan and Israel.
+These amazing experiences led to an important transition in my spiritual life as I began to own more of my own faith, rather than just living out of the faith of my parents.

 So in August of 2001 at the age of 26 I drove from Phoenix to Pasadena to begin a new phase of my life.
-I loved my time at Fuller Seminary and while I was studying there I was interning in the college ministry at Bel Air Presbyterian Church in Los Angeles.
-This was intended to be just a nine-month internship, but it eventually led to the full-time position as the director of college ministry, ministering to the campuses of UCLA, USC, LMU and the actors and musicians in the area.
+I loved my time at Fuller Theological Seminary and while I was studying there I was interning in the college ministry at Bel Air Presbyterian Church in Los Angeles.
+This was intended to be just a nine-month internship, but it eventually led to the full-time position as the director of college ministry, ministering to the campuses of UCLA, USC and LMU, as well as the many actors and musicians in the area.
 I pastored this college ministry for seven years (2002-2008) and loved every minute of it.
-I had lots of amazing opportunities to minister alongside wonderful college students, serve across the world with them on various projects, and spend one on one time with them during some of their most amazing and dreadful days.
+I had lots of amazing opportunities to minister alongside wonderful college students, serve across the world with them on various projects, and spend one on one time with them during some of their most joyous and disappointing days.